 The College employee assigned the responsibility for maintaining the College’s compliance with Title IX.
 The Title IX Coordinator is responsible for administering College policies and BHCC’s discrimination complaint procedure concerning all Title IX Offenses.

-The College’s Title IX Coordinator is Thomas L. Saltonstall, and he may be contacted at Room E-236F, Charlestown campus, by calling 617-228-3311 or via email at firstname.lastname@example.org.
-The College's Deputy Title IX Coordinator is Cheryl Cephas, and she may be contacted in Room B-218 on the Charlestown Campus, by calling 617-228-3331 or via email at email@example.com.
+The College’s Interim Title IX Coordinator is Cheryl Cephas, and she may be contacted at Room H193, Charlestown campus, by calling 617-228-3331 or via email at firstname.lastname@example.org.

 The Title IX Coordinator is responsible for providing any student, employee or visitor who believes s/he has been discriminated against with information and documents necessary to file a discrimination complaint, and for responding effectively to those complaints.
 BHCC’s Title IX Coordinator also investigates or otherwise resolves all other complaints of discrimination that are made to the College.
 BHCC will respect students’ rights to the extent allowable by law.
 See How Do We Ensure Confidentiality for more information.

 Gender-Based discrimination is unwelcome conduct of a nonsexual nature based on a person's actual or perceived gender, including conduct based on gender identity, gender expression, and nonconformity with gender stereotypes when:

 - submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment or education; and/or

 - submission to, or rejection of, such conduct by an individual is used as a basis for academic or employment decisions affecting that individual; and/or